pearcej/complex/_sources/SelfOrganizedCriticality/ImplementingTheSandPile.rst

 :ref:`Figure 10.1 <sand_pile>` (middle) shows the configuration of the sand pile after dropping 200 grains onto random cells, each time running until the pile reaches equilibrium.
 The symmetry of the initial configuration has been broken; the configuration looks random.

 Finally :ref:`Figure 10.1<sand_pile>` (right) shows the configuration after 400 drops.
 It looks similar to the configuration after 200 drops.
 In fact, the pile is now in a steady state where its statistical properties don’t change over time.
-I’ll explain some of those statistical properties in the next section.
+We will learn about some of those statistical properties in the next section.

 .. fillintheblank:: q_9.4.1